nanexcool/yo-plugin-cakephp/README.md

 # Yo plugin for CakePHP

-This CakePHP plugin features a simple component to send YOs from your controllers.
+This CakePHP plugin features a simple component to send YOs from your controllers and a behavior that you can attach to models.

 Get your API Key at http://dev.justyo.co/

 ## Requirements

-PHP 5 with CURL
+PHP 5.2 and up with CURL

 CakePHP 2 and up